Lavender API¶

 underlying |

-string | — | All roots for an underlying (e.g., SPX returns both SPX and SPXW) |
+string | — | All roots for an underlying (e.g., SPX returns both SPX and SPXW).
+Use this for typical queries. |

 root |

-string | — | Single option root.
-One of underlying or root is required. |
+string | — | A specific option root (e.g., SPXW for just SPX weeklies).
+Use when you need to filter to one root within a multi-root underlying.
+One of underlying or root is required.
+Alias: symbol. |

 format |